1EdTech/casa-protocol/README.md

 The CASA Protocol Specification is in a 1.0.0-beta release.
 The basic structure of the protocol is complete, but changes (especially regarding Attributes) are expected.
 Please check the change log in this directory `CHANGELOG.md`.

-A live CASA instance lives at http://casa.m.ucla.edu.
-The UCLA app store is also CASA implementation that includes a responsive HTML5-based mobile dashboard.
+UCLA hosts a CASA instance at http://casa.m.ucla.edu.
+The UCLA CASA store also includes a responsive HTML5-based mobile dashboard.
 On your mobile device, navigate to http://casa.m.ucla.edu/mobile.

 If you are hosting a CASA peer and you would like to connect with other peers, please get in touch.
 We are working towards creating